nimeco/twitch-1-click-quality/README.md

 * Fix: The saved options were reset in certain occasions.
 * Added button text and background colors.
 * Added automatically mute and unmute settings when clicking on the lowest and highest qualities.
+* The above option, if enabled, is ignored in case the buttons are clicked while holding CTRL.
 * Added the Turkish, Hindi, Simplified Chinese, Traditional Chinese and Korean languages.

 #### 1.1.7: